 Any skater registering in two or more programs is considered a member of the Club is required to volunteer and participate in fundraising for the club.
 In this case the $200 out of club surcharge does not apply as the skater is then considered a member of the club.
 Gift Certificates and Credits

 Cochrane Skating Club members may withdraw a skater/participant registered for any Cochrane Skating Club programs prior to the first session.
 The request to withdraw must be in writing (email will suffice to the firstname.lastname@example.org ).
 The club will refund all program fees less a $25.00 skater administration fee and the Skate Canada fee.

 Advanced CanSkate and STARSkate participants requests to withdraw must be sent in writing to the Club President (email@example.com ) indicating the date and reason for withdrawal.
 A pro-rated refund of program fees will be granted less the Skate Canada fee, the club’s Skater Administration Fee and a $200 withdrawal fee once the regular season has commenced.

 In the event of a major illness or injury that will prevent the skater’s return to skating for the duration of the program, or that will result in the skater missing programs where the pro-rated combined total of those programs would exceed $200 the member shall receive a credit to their skating account for the fees that would exceed the $200.

 All major illnesses or injuries that will require the skater to be withdrawn must be in writing to the club President and must be accompanied by a doctor’s note.

-Refunds or make up sessions will not be offered for sessions missed due to minor illness, vacations, competitions, tests, management disputes or due to skater suspension or expulsion by the club.
+Refunds or make up sessions will not be offered for sessions missed due to minor illness (colds, flus, including but not limited to COVID-19), vacations, competitions, tests, management disputes or due to skater suspension or expulsion by the club.
 All other special requests by members are subject to board approval.